Quantum-limited discrimination of laser light and thermal light: Experimental Measurement

-The Kennedy and GK receivers are implemented by mixing the signal and LO beams on the second $50:50$ fiber beamsplitter, and one of the output ports is directed toward an optical bandpass filter, with bandwidth $\delta \lambda = 10$ nm to reject environmental noise before irradiating a single photon detector.
-We characterized the mode matching that could be achieved within the Kennedy receiver and measured an extinction $>18$ dB when the intensities of the LO and signal were matched.
+The Kennedy and GK receivers are implemented by mixing the signal and LO beams within a highly asymmetric beamsplitter to faithfully emulate the design in fig. \ref{fig:setup_data}(a).
+We use a $99:1$ fiber beamsplitter, with $\rho_{\rm S}$ injected into the highly transmissive port of the beamsplitter and $\rho_{\rm LO}$ injected into the highly reflective port.
+The resulting state is directed toward an optical bandpass filter, with bandwidth $\delta \lambda = 10$ nm to reject environmental noise before irradiating a single photon detector (SPD).
+We characterized the mode matching that could be achieved within the Kennedy receiver and measured an extinction $>18$ dB when the intensities of $\rho_{\rm LO}$ and $\rho_{\rm S}$ were matched.
 This imperfect extinction is likely due to polarization mismatch between the modes and ultimately limits the performance of the GK receiver for discrimination.
-Ideally, the beamsplitter used to implement the GK receiver would have high transmissivity in the signal port ($\kappa \approx 1$)\cite{Kennedy1973} (as illustrated in figure \ref{fig:setup_data}(a)), however, this would result in extremely low reflectivity in the LO arm of the GK receiver, and the pump laser utilized in the experiment provided insufficient optical power to support such a configuration.
-Instead, we used a 50:50 beamsplitter and adjusted the optical powers of the signal and LO appropriately to compensate, such that the light incident on the detector is exactly what would be if we were to implement a true coherent displacement with a $\kappa \approx 1$ beamsplitter, as required by the GK receiver.